bigskysoftware/htmx/www/docs.md

 Other htmx patterns can be adapted to achieve progressive enhancement as well, but they will require more thought.

 Consider the [active search](/examples/active-search) example.
 As it is written, it will not degrade gracefully: someone who does not have javascript enabled will not be able to use this feature.
-This is done for simplicities sake, to keep the example as brief as possible.
+This is done for simplicity’s sake, to keep the example as brief as possible.

 However, you could wrap the htmx-enhanced input in a form element: